tomstafford/choice-engine-text/more.md

 Also recommended
 * Greene & Cohen (2004).
 [For the law, neuroscience changes nothing and everything.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1693457/)

+Victorian Science
+* Stanley, Matthew.
+"The Pointsman: Maxwell's Demon, Victorian Free Will, and the Boundaries of Science."
+Journal of the History of Ideas 69, no. 3 (2008): 467-91.
+* Reed, J. R. (1989).
+Victorian will.
+* Ifill, H. (2018).
+Creating character: Theories of nature and nurture in Victorian sensation fiction.
+Oxford University Press.

 &#9744; &#9744;

 For credits tweet @ChoiceEngine [CREDITS](https://twitter.com/intent/tweet?text=@ChoiceEngine%20CREDITS)